-If a member of the teaching or research faculty believes that he or she has suffered as a result of a breach of University policy (e.g., discrimination on the basis of race, color, age, religion, sex, sexual orientation, disability, national or ethnic origin, veteran status, or gender identity or expression) in a matter not involving reappointment or promotion and seeks a review of the matter, he or she may request a review in accordance with the procedure set forth above.8 If the complaint is submitted to a committee for review, the Provost, at his or her discretion, may submit the complaint either to the Faculty Review Committee composed as described above or to an ad hoc panel of no fewer than three members appointed by the Provost.
+Members of the teaching or research faculty who believe that they have suffered as a result of a breach of University policy by a committee, department, or other unit of the University in a matter not involving reappointment or promotion and who seeks a review of the matter may request a review in accordance with the procedure set forth above.13 If the complaint is submitted to a committee for review, the Provost, at his or her discretion, may submit the complaint either to the Faculty Review Committee composed as described above or to an ad hoc panel of no fewer than three members appointed by the Provost.
 A decision of the Provost regarding a complaint brought under this section shall be final.